mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 It is also possible to set the prior :math:`\lambda=\gamma` which means that the upper asymptote of the psychometric function is as far from 1 as the lower asymptote is from 0.
-However, this prior is not yet available from the python interface.
+However, this prior is not yet available from the Python interface.

 Prior distributions for parameters of the psychometric function
 ---------------------------------------------------------------